 We know she was an active organizer and activist—participating in Black Lives Matter protests in a town where the police force had shot and killed three men over the course of just two months.
 She dreamed of channeling that passion into a criminal justice career, her loved ones said—one of her goals was to study law at Florida A&M.

-There is a flattening that happens when a Black person dies a violent death—whether if it’s at the hands of white supremacist vigilantes or police, whether its gender or racial violence.
+There is a flattening that happens when a Black person dies a violent death—whether it’s at the hands of white supremacist vigilantes or police, whether its gender or racial violence.
 You become your death—the circumstances of it, the outrage of it, the inaction that follows it.
 This has been especially true of Breonna Taylor, the 26-year-old EMT killed in her Louisville apartment by police in a botched—and now, illegal—no-knock warrant drug raid.
-In the last few weeks, as millions around the country continue to call for greater attention and accountability for the violence Black women face, activists and writers on social have warned against making the 26-year-old EMT a meme.
-“It’s been [x] number of days since Breonna Taylor was killed” becoming an easy shorthand for a societal failures.
+In the last few weeks, as millions around the country continue to call for greater attention and accountability for the violence Black women face, activists and writers on social media have warned against making the 26-year-old EMT a meme.
+“It’s been [x number of] days since Breonna Taylor was killed” was becoming an easy shorthand for a societal failures.